What Do Baby Blue Jays Eat?

 Baby blue jays eat just about anything their parents bring them.
 Mostly, that means seeds, nuts, and insects.
 If you find yourself caring for baby blue jays that have been abandoned while waiting for help from a rehabber, pet food or commercially sold baby bird food will help to meet their nutritional needs.

-Jesse enjoys bird watching and feeding birds in his backyard, learning about the different species, and sharing his knowledge and experiences.
+Jesse has been feeding birds in his backyard and bird watching across the country for years.
+He loves learning about the different species and sharing his knowledge and experiences on this website.